INFORMSJoC/INFORMSJoC.github.io/InstructionsForEditors.md

 Check that the LICENSE file is a valid open-source license (tag `@odow` in a comment if unsure).

-Check that the year and authors are correct, and that “Ted Ralphs” is not mentioned.
+Check that the year and authors are correct, and that "Ted Ralphs" is not mentioned.

 It should look something like this: